wwebjs/wwebjs.dev/src/guide/README.md

 If you want to install whatsapp-web.js on a system without GUI (for example `linux server images` that can just be accessed over a shell and dont have something like a desktop) there are a couple of things you need to do so puppeteer can emulate the chromium browser.
 :::

-For puppeteer to work, you need to install the following dependencies with the `apt-get` command (remember to `apt-get update` bevore you install)
+For puppeteer to work, you need to install the following dependencies with the `apt-get` command (remember to `apt-get update` before you install)
 ```bash
 $ sudo apt install -y gconf-service libgbm-dev libasound2 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 libfontconfig1 libgcc1 libgconf-2-4 libgdk-pixbuf2.0-0 libglib2.0-0 libgtk-3-0 libnspr4 libpango-1.0-0 libpangocairo-1.0-0 libstdc++6 libx11-6 libx11-xcb1 libxcb1 libxcomposite1 libxcursor1 libxdamage1 libxext6 libxfixes3 libxi6 libxrandr2 libxrender1 libxss1 libxtst6 ca-certificates fonts-liberation libappindicator1 libnss3 lsb-release xdg-utils wget
 ```